-• Gift cards - the Group has a designated gift card, Azrieli Time, which may be used in the Group's malls.
-The card is accepted at all of the Group's malls and covers a huge range of more than 100 dining and entertainment, fashion, footwear and cosmetics brands.
+- Innovation in recent years the Company has been implementing technological improvements into the shopping experience and striving for leadership and innovation in the mall segment, including by way of creating a unique application which grant exclusive discounts to mall attendants and enables direct marketing based on customer preferences.
+The goal of technological innovation is to enhance customer experience in the mall while combining both digital and physical worlds. - Gift cards the Group's designated gift card, Azrieli Time, can be used in the Group's malls.
+The card is accepted in all the Group's malls, offering a huge range of more than 100 dining and entertainment, fashion, footwear and cosmetics brands.

-The retail space in the malls and retail centers of Azrieli Group are leased to some 1,915 different tenants.
+The retail areas in Azrieli Group's malls and retail centers are leased to some 1,850 different tenants.

 2.9.2.
-Performance of the Retail Centers and Malls in Israel Segment and Changes in Value
+Performance of the retail centers and malls in Israel segment and changes in value

-Azrieli Group owns 21 malls and retail centers in Israel, with an aggregate GLA of approx. 360 thousand sqm.
+Azrieli Group has 23 malls and retail centers in Israel with a total GLA of approx. 379 thousand sqm.

-Asset balance of the retail centers and malls in Israel segment - In 2023, the balance of investment property in this segment increased by approx. NIS 0.4 billion due to investments in the segment properties and revaluation profits.
-The balance totaled approx. NIS 15.5 billion as of 31 December 2023, versus approx. NIS 15.1 billion as of 31 December 2022.
+Balance of the properties in the retail centers and malls in Israel segment - the balance of investment property in this segment increased by approx. NIS 0.6 billion in 2024 due to investments in the segment properties and from revaluation profits.
+The balance on 31 December 2024 totaled approx. NIS 16.1 billion, compared with approx. NIS 15.5 billion on 31 December 2023.

-Change from fair value adjustment of investment property and investment property under construction of the segment - The profit from fair value adjustment of investment property and investment property under construction of the segment in the Report Period totaled approx. NIS 24 million, versus a profit of approx. NIS 362 million in the year ended 31 December 2022, and derives mainly from the effect of the rise in the CPI on the value of the properties.
+Change due to fair value adjustment of the segment's investment property and investment property under construction - the profit from fair value adjustment of the segment's investment property and investment property under construction in the Report Period totaled approx. NIS 267 million, compared with a profit of approx. NIS 24 million in the year ended 31 December 2023, and primarily derives from the effect of the rise in the CPI on the value of the properties.

-The properties are presented according to valuations made by an independent appraiser as of 31 December 2023.
+The properties are presented according to valuations prepared by an independent appraiser as of 31 December 2024.

-Below is a summary of the business results of the retail centers and malls in Israel segment:
+The table below presents a summary of the business results of the retail centers and malls in Israel segment:

-For the Three Months Ended For the Ye ear Ended Rate of change 31.12.2023 31.12.2022 Rate of change 31.12.2023 31.12.2022 Revenues (9%) 272 298 8% 1,197 1,106 NOI (13%) 207 238 7% 941 876
+For the Three hree Months Ended For the Y For the Year Ended Rate of Change 31.12.2024 31.12.2023 Rate of Change 31.12.2024 31.12.2023 Revenues 19% 323 272 7% 1,285 1,197 NOI 25% 259 207 7% 1,009 941

-The increase in the NOI year-over-year was impacted by the closing of the acquisition of Mall Hayam in Eilat in July 2022, the rise in the CPI since the lease contracts are linked to the CPI, and rent increases in tenant changeovers, net of the granting of relief in the period of the War, as specified in Section 2.2 above.
+The NOI growth year-over-year was affected by the rise in the CPI, owing to the fact that the lease contracts are linked to the CPI, by rent increases upon tenant changeovers, and by the Company's decision to grant relief in Q4/2023, during the period of the War, as specified in Section 2.2 above.

-Q4, year-over-year - the decrease in the NOI was affected by the Company's decision to grant relief in the period of the War, as specified in Section 2.2 above.
+Compared with the corresponding quarter, the NOI growth was primarily affected by the Company's decision to grant relief in Q4/2023, during the period of the War, as specified in Section 2.2 above.